 The outcome of, and subsequent actions arising from, an investigation carried out by a body referred to in regulation 7

 Regulation 7 of the regulations lists various public bodies that either employ social workers or are involved in regulating them.
 It includes bodies such as the police.
-Social Work England is not bound by the outcome of an investigation by one of these bodies, but the evidence gathered and the conclusions reached may inform the decision about whether there are reasonable grounds to investigate the social worker’s fitness to practise.
+While we are not bound by the outcome of an investigation by one of these bodies, the evidence gathered and the conclusions reached may inform our decision about whether there are reasonable grounds to investigate the social worker’s fitness to practise.

 Where another investigation does not uphold the case against the social worker

-The triage officer should also assess whether the investigation has resolved conflicts of evidence and, if so, on what basis.
-For example, if the investigation accepted one person’s word over another, was this based on hearing live testimony, and was it based on incontrovertible corroboration of one version of events?
-Bearing in mind that Social Work England is not bound by another body’s investigation, the triage officer should be slow to close a concern based on the body’s assessment of witness credibility.
+For example, if the investigation accepted one person’s word over another, was this based on hearing live testimony, and was it based on indisputable corroboration of one version of events?
+The triage officer must:

 Where another body finds against the social worker

 Another body’s decision about sanctions arising from their investigation does nothing more than show how seriously the matter was viewed by that body.
-Social Work England must exercise its own judgement about seriousness by reference to the overarching objective and impaired fitness to practise.
+We must exercise our own judgement about seriousness in reference to the overarching objective and impaired fitness to practise.

-This is particularly important because there is unlikely to be consistency of outcome across different bodies, whereas Social Work England must apply a consistent approach to assessing fitness to practise and sanctions.
+This is particularly important because there is unlikely to be consistency of outcome across different bodies, whereas we must apply a consistent approach to assessing fitness to practise and sanctions.

 Relevance of engagement

 A social worker’s engagement with an investigation may point to their level of insight and remediation.
-Where there has been good engagement with the local investigation and the social worker has already successfully remediated any deficiencies in their practice identified by the investigation, then this may be relevant to the question of current impairment where (both of the following apply):
+This may be relevant to the question of current impairment where (both of the following apply):

 Outcomes of criminal prosecutions

-Nonetheless, there may well be no reasonable grounds to investigate a matter that has been fully tested through criminal trial and found not proved.
-But triage officers should assess the facts of the criminal trial to see if there was unethical conduct which may suggest a breach of professional standards, even if a criminal offence was not committed.
+- assess the facts of the criminal trial to see if there was unethical conduct which may suggest a breach of professional standards, even if a criminal offence was not committed

 The fifth criterion: rule 3(a)(v)

-If the concern is serious enough to impact the wider public interest (promoting and maintaining confidence in and standards for social workers on England) then an investigation of impairment is almost certainly indicated, regardless of whether the social worker may have remediated.
-Any remediation may still be a highly relevant factor for sanction at the case examiner or adjudication stages after an investigation.
+If a concern is serious enough to impact the wider public interest (promoting and maintaining confidence in and standards for social workers on England) then an investigation of impairment is almost certainly indicated.
+This is regardless of whether the social worker may have remediated.

-Importance and impact of remediation if no public interest issues
+Importance and impact of remediation if there are no public interest issues

-Social workers have a duty of candour to be open and honest when things go wrong, including by apologising and taking steps to put things right.
-Social workers also have a professional duty to maintain their own fitness to practise, including through retraining or other continuing professional development, especially in response to specific events when they have failed to meet the required standards.
+Social workers have a duty of candour, which means they must be open and honest when things go wrong, including by apologising and taking steps to put things right.
+Social workers also have a professional duty to maintain their own fitness to practise, including through retraining or other continuing professional development especially in response to specific events when they have failed to meet the required standards.

-It is very much in the public interest that when things go wrong, as they inevitably do from time to time, social workers take immediate steps to apologise, put things right and take all steps to prevent a recurrence.
-They should not wait for remedial action to be directed by their employer or by Social Work England.
+It is very much in the public interest that when things go wrong (as they often do from time to time) social workers take immediate steps to:

 Deferring triage to allow remediation